-Hannah Palmer Rolls Around In Unzipped & Soaking-Wet Swimsuit: ‘Daydreaming About You’
+Hannah Palmer Rolls Around In Unzipped & Soaking Wet Swimsuit: ‘Daydreaming About You’

 While Hannah seemed to take center stage today, her video did feature a prominent addition: Hannah’s post was promoting the Bang Energy drinks company she has partnered up with.
 It did, however, come with a caption that seemed to draw viewers in even more.

 With or without a promotional agenda, this bombshell will rake in the engagement.
 Hannah’s video had racked up over 20,000 views within just one hour of going live.
 The same time frame brought over 187 fans into the comments section.
-Unsurprisingly, the vast majority of responses left Hannah and her epic look the thumbs-up.
+Unsurprisingly, the vast majority of responses gave Hannah and her epic look the thumbs-up.

 Hannah first started making headlines last year when Maxim featured her in the run-up to its Cover Girl competition.
 Hannah may not have won, but her fans would likely argue that she merited the prize.
-Speaking to Maxim about what she would do with the winner cash of $25,000, Hannah revealed her aspirations, per The Inquisitr.
+Speaking to Maxim about what she would do with the cash winnings of $25,000, Hannah revealed her aspirations, per The Inquisitr.

 “My dream is to open up my own business in the beauty industry that helps homeless women and women in shelters feel beautiful again!
 Ever since I read an article about an esthetician using her days off to go and glam up the women at a shelter, I’ve always wanted to do the same.
 Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering.
 As women, I think this is one of the most amazing gifts we could give each other!”